shiyis/nlpwshiyi/modules/1a-nn.md

 Another important point to bring up here pertaining to the discussion of systematically theorizing The Representational Theory of Thought or what constitutes as a mental language is that token-and-type has to come into play.
 To be more specific,

-> the **type** is the mental representation itself (repeatable), and the tokens are reflected as the mental events or could be neurological.
+> The **type** is the mental representation itself (repeatable), and the tokens are reflected as the mental events or could be neurological.
 And thought processes are casual sequences of **tokenings** of mental representations.

 So, to talk about the actualization of a mental image in such case, the process goes as,